Wednesday, 10 December 2025

 Previous chapter

 Regarding decals, what’s provided in the kit is not surprisingly extremely limited.
 In addition to the instrument dials only a pair of licence plates along with a 'prototype' plate are included.
-Interestingly they don't copy the ones that are found on the restored vehicle!
-Both licence plates were added and sealed with varnish.
+Interestingly Trumpeter don't match the ones found on the restored vehicle!

 Thursday, 3 July 2025